 Italian Summer Picnic

 For Munching: Red and Green Grapes, Cheese, Crostini or crackers, prosciutto, marinated olives.
 (Let cheese come to room temperature before serving).

 Main Course: Sun-Dried Tomato Pesto Pasta with Root Vegetables from COOKIE + kate

 To Drink: Juice Boxes

-To Drink: Bottled fruit sodas or fruit infused sparkling water, such as Izze brand
+To Drink: Bottle fruit sodas or fruity sparkling water

 Pandora Station: Jazz Covers Pop Radio or Indie Folk Revival Radio